 The Metabolism, Nutrition, & Exercise Research (MiNER) Laboratory

 The Metabolism, Nutrition, & Exercise Research (MiNER) Laboratory is located in a 2,900 ft2 space in the College of Health Sciences main building.
 The MiNER Laboratory is comprised of eight independent rooms and a bench laboratory area facilitating a research capacity that spans from large population descriptive surveys to very complex molecular and endocrinological mechanisms of disease.
 This research space is highly conducive and supportive of the interdisciplinary collaborative culture of the College of Health Sciences.

 The Motor Control and Virtual Reality Research Laboratory

 The Motor Control and Virtual Reality Research Laboratory is located in a 1,000 ft2 space in the College’s Campbell Building.
 This laboratory, the first of its kind in the far west Texas/El Paso region, is dedicated to understanding the cognitive as well as neuromuscular factors involved in human movement by developing and applying experimental and computational methods.
 We are interested in examining both basic science and clinically relevant research questions in human movement, specifically in upper limb coordination, fine motor control, executive planning and human-computer interaction among healthy adults and populations with movement disorders.

 The Nutrient Analysis Laboratory

-The Nutrient Analysis Laboratory is located in a 392 ft2 space in the College of Health Sciences main building and is equipped for the analysis of macro- and micro-nutrient composition of food and biological samples.
+The Nutrient Analysis Laboratory is located in a 392 square-foot space in the Health Sciences and Nursing Building and is equipped for the analysis of macro- and micro-nutrient composition of food and biological samples.